Aquanty/rtd-hgs/docs/source/index.rst

    [J kg:math:`^{-1}` K:math:`^{-1}`] and density [M L:math:`^{-3}`] of
    the boundary medium, and temperature of water entering [K] list.

-Nodes in both the chosen faces and the currently active domain (see Section :ref:`sec:modify_material` ) are assigned a time-variable temperature flux value.
+| Nodes in both the chosen faces and the currently active domain (see
+  Section :ref:
+| ) are assigned a time-variable temperature flux value.

 Although a fluid volume flux **bc_val** is specified, this does not influence the flow solution in any way.
 It is merely intended to give